AmandaB2023/P1_Lackyle_Sporthorses/README.md

 •	General information about Lackyle Sables will be included on the Home page.

 •	The Horses offered for sale will be presented on a page called For Sale.
 Each horse for sale will have a profile picture with a basic description.
-The user will then click on a button to obtain a more detailed description of each horses, which will include photos and video.
+The user will then click on a button to obtain a more detailed description of each horse, which will include photos and videos.

 •	A contact form asking for the user's contact details will be included on a separate contact page.